-The City of Westmount supports and promotes the economic development of its commercial arteries by offering services to help businesses become established in the community.
-In 2017, the City undertook a project in collaboration with the consulting firm Artères to help develop and promote its commercial arteries.
+The City of Westmount supports the economic development of its commercial arteries by offering services to help businesses become established and remain in the community.
+In 2017, the City undertook a project in collaboration with the consulting firm Artères to help promote its commercial arteries.

-In Westmount, businesses are concentrated in two neighbourhoods – Greene Avenue and Victoria Village – with both easily accessible by public transportation.
+In Westmount, businesses are concentrated in two neighbourhoods – Greene Avenue and Victoria Village, – both easily accessible by public transportation.
 These pedestrian-friendly and human-scale shopping districts are also known for their heritage architecture and modern street design.

 Located in the eastern part of the City, close to the Atwater métro, the Greene Avenue area is lively with pedestrian traffic, particularly between Ste-Catherine and Sherbrooke streets.
 The district is known for its collection of unique boutiques, art galleries, restaurants and an array of professional services.